mk-fg/python-pulse-control/README.rst

 It's a regular package for Python (3.x or 2.x).

-Be sure to use python3/python2, pip3/pip2, easy_install-... binaries below,
-based on which python version you want to install the module for, if you have several on the system (as is norm these days for py2-py3 transition).

-`If a package is available for your distribution <https://repology.org/project/python:pulsectl/versions>`_, using your package manager is the recommended way to install it.
+`If a package is available for your distribution`_, using your package manager is the recommended way to install it.

 Otherwise, using pip_ is the best way::